ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

  - Check the **Primary** checkbox on the column which you want to set as the primary key.
  - This will automatically add the primary key constraint to the column.
  - Uncheck the **Primary** checkbox on the existing primary key column.
 The primary key constraints will still stay in place for this column but are no longer necessary.
+ - Click on the **Save changes** button to update the table.

 <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/v2-beta/database/ux2/modify-pk.gif" alt="ToolJet database"/>

-#### Deleting Primary Key
+### Deleting Primary Key

 An existing primary key column can be deleted through the "Edit Table" panel.
 To delete the primary key column, follow these steps:

+- Edit an existing table.
 - Select a different column to serve as the new primary key for the table.
 - Once the new primary key column is designated, you can proceed to the existing primary key column.
 - Uncheck the **Primary** checkbox for the existing primary key column to remove its primary key status.
 - After removing the primary key constraint, you can delete this column from the table.

-You cannot delete a Primary Key of a target table if it is being used as a foreign key in any source tables.
+You cannot delete a Primary Key of a target table if it is being used as a foreign key in any source table(s).

 <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/v2-beta/database/ux2/delete-pk.gif" alt="ToolJet database"/>